cstahoviak/leetcode-dsa/docs/backtracking.md

 # Backtracking
 The most brute force way to solve a problem is through __exhaustive search__.
 Generate all possibilities and then check each of them for a solution.

-__Backtracking is a way to efficiently run through all possibilities in a problem__.
+__Backtracking is an optimization on exhaustive search__ that efficiently run through all _valid_ possibilities in a problem.
 It typically uses an optimization that involves abandoning a __path__ once it is determined that the path cannot lead to a solution. __The idea is similar to binary search trees__ - if you're looking for a value `x`, and the root node has a value greater than `x`, then you know you can ignore the entire right subtree.

 Abandoning a path is also sometimes called __pruning__.